Umuzi-org/tech-department/content/department-processes/team-onboarding/_index.md

 Find the tech repo with all (or at least most) curriculum documents, assignments, processes and deadlines here: https://umuzi-org.github.io/tech-department/

 #### Slack
-Please check your slack messages regularly throughout the day (at least 3 times per day).
+Please check your slack messages first thing in the morning (before stand-up) and regularly throughout the day (at least 3 times per day).

 Channels to join:

- - tech-team - contains communication all management discussions for tech team
+ - #tech-team - contains communication all management discussions for tech team
- - deadlines - communications on deadline setting and changes
+ - #deadlines - communications on deadline setting and changes
- - surprise_and_invisible_work - reporting on and trying to track work that takes up time but is not widely known
+ - #surprise_and_invisible_work - reporting on and trying to track work that takes up time but is not widely known
- - tech-assist - helping with tech problems
+ - #tech-assist - helping with tech problems
- - umuzi_coders - all coders
+ - #umuzi_coders - all coders
- - umuzi_data - all data scientists
+ - #umuzi_data - all data scientists
- - meetups-and-events - info about meetups etc that are happening
+ - #meetups-and-events - info about meetups etc that are happening
- - plus relevant cohort channels (e.g. c14-data, c13_data)
+ - relevant cohort channels (e.g. c14-data, c13_data)

 ### Personnel:
 #### Pay, Leave, Medical Aid, Computers